• Skip to main content

 Air

-Dusty, dry conditions and wildfires (more on that later) that often accompany droughts can harm your health.
-Fires and dry soil and vegetation increase the presence of particulates suspended in the air, like pollen and fluorocarbons.
-This irritates your bronchial passages and lungs and can make respiratory illnesses like asthma worse.
+Dusty, dry conditions and wildfires often accompany droughts, which can harm your health.
+Fires, dry soil, and vegetation increase the presence of particulates suspended in the air, like pollen and fluorocarbons.
+This irritates your bronchial passages and lungs and can worsen respiratory illnesses like asthma.
 There is also an increased risk of acute respiratory infections like bronchitis and bacterial pneumonia.

 Furnace Filters

-Protect your home from outdoor pollution caused during droughts by changing your home’s HVAC filter.
-Check your filters frequently and change every 1-3 months.
-Make sure to take the proper precautions when changing your air filters during droughts too.
-We recommend wearing gloves and a mask and protective eyewear to prevent exposure to toxins that are trapped in the filter.
+Change your home’s HVAC filter to protect it from outdoor pollution caused by droughts.
+Check your filters frequently and change them every 1-3 months.
+Take the proper precautions when changing your air filters during droughts, too.
+We recommend wearing gloves, a mask, and protective eyewear to prevent exposure to toxins trapped in the filter.

 Find Your Furnace Filter Now